-- The automatic speech recognition software analyzes these sequences and employs statistical probability to determine the whole words and then complete sentences.
+- The automatic speech recognition software analyzes these sequences and employs statistical probability to determine the whole words.
+Next, it works them into complete sentences.

-- Some technology providers check the ASR’s work with professional human transcribers.
+- Some technology providers’ ASR service includes editing by professional human transcribers.
 Adding this layer to the process helps correct any errors to achieve greater accuracy.

 What is ASR used for?

-- Legal: In legal proceedings, it’s crucial to capture every word that a witness or other involved party states.
+- Legal: In legal proceedings, it’s often crucial to capture every word that a witness or other involved party states.
 Also, there’s currently a shortage of court reporters, making it challenging to carry out this important step.
-Digital transcription and the ability to scale are key solutions provided by ASR technology.
+Digital transcription and the ability to scale are key solutions that ASR technology offers those in this industry.

-- Higher education: ASR allows universities to provide captions and transcriptions to students navigating hearing loss or other disabilities in classrooms.
+- Higher education: ASR captions and transcriptions allow universities to support students navigating hearing loss or other disabilities in classrooms.
 It can also serve the needs of students who are non-native speakers, commuters, or who have varying learning needs.
 For instance, students with ADHD often focus better when they have access to captions.

-- Health care: Doctors are utilizing ASR to transcribe notes from meetings with patients or document steps during surgeries.
+- Health care: Doctors are using ASR to transcribe notes from meetings with patients or document steps during surgeries.

-- Media: Media production companies use ASR to provide live captions and transcription for all media produced, and must according to the FCC and other guidelines.
+- Media: Media production companies use ASR to provide live captions and media transcription for all the produced and must according to the FCC (Federal Communications Committee) and other guidelines.

-- Corporate: Companies are utilizing ASR for captioning and transcription to provide more accessible training materials and create inclusive environments for employees with differing needs.
+- Corporate: Companies use ASR captioning and transcription to provide more accessible training materials and create inclusive environments for employees with differing needs.

-What are the advantages of ASR vs traditional transcription?
+What are the advantages of automatic speech recognition vs. traditional transcription?

 Aside from the growing shortage of skilled traditional transcribers, ASR machines can help to improve efficiencies for captions and transcriptions.
 The technology can differentiate between voices in conversations, lectures, meetings and proceedings to provide an understanding of who said what.
-The ability to differentiate between speakers can often be helpful since disruptions among participating parties are the norm in these conversations with multiple stakeholders.
+Speaker differentiation can be helpful since disruptions among participating parties are common in conversations with multiple stakeholders.

 Users can upload hundreds of related documents, including books, articles and more into the ASR machine to train it to get smarter.
-The technology can absorb this plethora of information faster than a human can, to begin recognizing different accents, dialects and terminology more accurately.
-Of course, the ideal format involves using human intelligence to fact check the artificial intelligence being used to meet the near-perfect accuracy required.
+The technology can absorb this plethora of information faster than a human can.
+It can then begin recognizing different accents, dialects and terminology more accurately.

 Additional benefits include: